Azure/oav/README.md

   resolve-spec <spec-path>                  Resolves the swagger spec based on
                                             the selected options like allOfs,
                                             relativePaths, examples etc.
-  run-test-scenario <test-scenario>         newman runner run test scenario
+  run-api-scenario <api-scenario>           newman runner run API scenario
                                             file.                 [aliases: run]
   validate-example <spec-path>              Performs validation of x-ms-examples
                                             and examples present in the spec.